mit-han-lab/data-efficient-gans/README.md

 ```

 ## Citation
-If you use this code for your research, please cite our paper.
+If you use this code in your research, please cite our paper:
 ```
 @article{zhao2020diffaugment,
   title={Differentiable Augmentation for Data-Efficient GAN Training},